alyubomirov/ESP8266-BME280-Wunderground-PWS/README.md

 Replace *wifiSsid,*wifiPassword,*stationId,*stationKey with yours.

-BME280 uses the hardware pins D1,D0 for I2C.
+BME280 uses the hardware pins IO5,IO4 for I2C.

-Connect D0 to RST for DeepSleep to work properly.
+Connect IO16 to RST for DeepSleep to work.